Determining Enrollment for Financial Aid Purposes

 Audited Courses, Continuing Education and Credit by Examination

-Audited courses, continuing education, and credit by examination do not qualify for federal or state financial aid.
+Audited courses, continuing education, and credit by examination are not included when determining enrollment levels for federal and state financial aid.

 Developmental, Prerequisite & English for Academic Purposes (EAP) Coursework

 A maximum of 30 combined attempted credit hours of developmental coursework, prerequisite coursework required for required classes within a student’s declared program of study at EFSC, and EAP hours can be included when determining eligibility for financial aid.